 Mary Pickford portrait by Alfred Lindstedt (Walturdaw Pictures photo.)
 This particular photo seems to have been used in a good number of places, including the Australian glass slide also in the collection. c.
 1919.
 Part of NZ Photo Album.

 This could almost pass for a photo by Evans, but it's another Mary Pickford portrait by Alfred Lindstedt for Walturdaw Pictures.
+Incidentally, Lindstedt would go on to shoot for Evans Studio several years after the death of its eponymous photographer.
 Part of NZ Photo Album.

 Mary Pickford portrait by Alfred Lindstedt (Walturdaw Pictures photo.)
 Photo 1918 though this print is c.
 1919.
 Part of NZ Photo Album.